federicoInserra/Big-Project-IoT/3rdDelivery/readme.md

 #### AWS RDS

 To add a level of persistence of our data, we opted for an SQL database on AWS RDS, using PostgresSQL 10 as the engine, using the _Free Tier_ as the creation template, which despite being the least powerful, is still enough for the amount of data it has to handle.
-Let's save the database name, host, port, password and user we will need in the future for the Lambda function and the dashboard.
+Let's save the database name, host, port, password, and user we will need in the future for the Lambda function and the dashboard.

 Using the SQL client that we prefer we can connect to the database and create the `things` table where we will save all the messages that arrive on AWS IoT.